 Avoid the Juice Aisle

 While you may think that juices and sodas are okay because fluid can come from many different sources, these drinks contain a high amount of sugar, leading to weight gain, heart disease, and diabetes.
-Resist the urge to stock your fridge with juices and sodas.
+So resist the urge to stock your fridge with juices and sodas.
 If you don’t have them around, you’re much more likely to go for some water when you’re feeling thirsty.

-Final Thoughts from Rutledge Insurance Group
+Final Thoughts from Rutledge Insurance Group LLC

 Water is essential to life.
 While it’s possible to hydrate your body from multiple sources, keep in mind that water is the easiest and healthiest way to replenish your body.
 Get creative and get motivated!